AktI-Tech/skills-github-pages/index.md

 ## About 🫵🏿:

-_We will try to _begin_ service offerings... mostly voluntarily.... however.. [sponsors](https://github.com/sponsors/accounts) may just be sufficient 😜.
+_We will shortly begin service offerings... mostly voluntarily.... internal project... however.. [sponsors](https://github.com/sponsors/accounts) may just be sufficient.
 Can't escape _capitalism_?
-Can we? can't even think about keeping a partner without it_
+Can we?_

 _Anything that helps is good._